truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 Namespaces are really important when multiple users and teams are working on the same cluster.
 It allows to group resource inside a namespace.
 A name of a resource needs to be unique inside a namespace, but not across.

-It enables also to divide the cluster per users and define resource quotqs.
+It enables also to divide the cluster per users and define resource quotas.
 ```
 kubectl config set-context --current --namespace=<insert-namespace-name-here>
 > Specify the default namespace you use in your cluster
 ```

 #### Defining workload specifications (e.g., resource requirements)

 It is considered a bad practice to run Kube containers without any limits or request restrictions.